kanidm/kanidm/designs/credential-update.rst

 If the client successfully enrolls, a new entry for the enrollment is created in the database.
 This allows replication of the new credential to occur.

-The main session of the credential update can then check for the existance of this stub uuid in the db and wait for it to replicate in.
+The main session of the credential update can then check for the existence of this stub uuid in the db and wait for it to replicate in.
 This can be checked by the "polling" action.

 When it has been replicated in, and polling has found the credential, the credentials are added to the session.
 The credential